ocaml/dune/doc/goals.rst

 ==============================

 ``dune`` is a hard dependency of any Dune project.
-Anyone using Dune for developing their project will have to ask their user to install Dune.
+Anyone using Dune to develop their project will have to ask their user to install Dune.
 For this reason, it is very important to keep Dune as lean as possible.